ACTIVE SURVEILLANCE: BETTER IMAGING, SAFER BIOPSY

 Can prostate cancer treatment be minimized even further?

 Yes.
 The innovations in imaging are allowing something that has never been considered safe or feasible before: focal ablation of the prostate.

-Gorin has begun performing focal cryoablation (controlled freezing of the prostate) in highly selected men using a technique he has developed, called “preoperative thermal dosimetry.”
-With special software that he created with an industry partner, cryoablation procedures can be planned with precision – similar to the way radiation oncologists determine where to deliver radiation, and how much the dose should be.
+Brady urologists have begun performing focal cryoablation (controlled freezing of the prostate) in highly selected men using a technique called “preoperative thermal dosimetry”.
+Utilizing special software, cryoablation procedures can be planned with precision – similar to the way radiation oncologists determine where to deliver radiation, and how much the dose should be.

 But what about the multi-focal nature of prostate cancer?

 Hopkins scientists previously have shown that the majority of men with prostate cancer will develop tumors in multiple, distinct areas of the gland.
-However, Gorin says, “just because it’s multifocal doesn’t necessarily mean you have to treat all the areas.
-Perhaps just treating certain areas, like those you can see on MRI or those that have a certain molecular signature, is sufficient, especially for older men who need a less durable solution for their prostate cancer.”
-Also, he notes, “there are some men who truly have only one or two small areas of cancer—something that can now be more readily determined using advanced imaging and biopsy techniques—and ablation may serve as the preferred treatment option for these men, regardless of age.”
+However, just because the cancer is multifocal doesn’t necessarily mean you have to treat all the areas.
+Perhaps just treating certain areas, like those you can see on MRI or those that have a certain molecular signature, is sufficient, especially for older men who need a less durable solution for their prostate cancer.
+Also, there are some men who truly have only one or two small areas of cancer—something that can now be more readily determined using advanced imaging and biopsy techniques—and ablation may serve as the preferred treatment option for these men, regardless of age.